emerson-escolar/pmgap/README.md

     - automake
     - libtool

     respectively.

-Finally, the following project is also needed:
+    This project used to depend on

     - [gyoza](https://bitbucket.org/remere/gyoza/src/master/)

-    In a future version of this software, this dependency may be removed to allow for simpler installation.
+    but this dependency has been removed.
+This project now directly contains code from gyoza.

 1. Navigate to this project's folder (as set in step 3 above).